digineo/mac-printer/README.md

 # MAC address label printer

 Simple Ruby script to create a MAC address label in three different formats (1D barcode, textual and as QR Code).

 By default it creates PDF files in DIN A5 format, suitable for easy visibility.
-There are no configuration options (yet), but the code should be simple enough to perfom miniscule changes on an "as needed" basis.
+There are a few configuration options, but the layout is more or less static.
+The code should be simple enough to perfom changes on an "as needed" basis.

 ## Dependencies